“Remember there’s no such thing as a small act of kindness. Every act creates a ripple with no logical end.” -Scott Adams

 A WORLD WHERE EVERY GIRL CAN GO TO SCHOOL

 For the Good partners with communities in rural, disadvantaged regions of Kenya to keep girls in school so they can gain the agency to drive their own lives.
 Our community-based approach has ranked us as a GlobalGiving Top-Rated Charity NGO and earned us a Guidestar Platinum Seal of Transparency three years running.
-Together, little by little, through the generosity of our supporters and the commitment of our partner communities, we are making a powerful difference for thousands of girls across the world.
+Together, little by little, through the generosity of our supporters and the commitment of our partner communities, we are making a powerful difference for thousands of girls.

 THE CHALLENGE: